7 Average Shipping Time Statistics For eCommerce Stores

 This patience increases when free shipping is offered.
 Many shoppers demonstrate they're willing to make the trade-off between speed and cost, especially for international purchases where free international shipping options are available.

 Standard shipping is the most common delivery option for online stores.
-Most packages sent through standard shipping methods for ecommerce arrive within 2-5 business days after dispatch.
+Most packages sent through standard shipping methods arrive within 2-5 business days after dispatch.

 This timeframe makes standard shipping perfect for regular orders that aren't urgent.
 Customers generally accept this delivery window for most purchases, making it the default option for many stores.